sunapi386/minesweep/README.txt

 2/ Server:
     - Loads a new map for you, if no game found for you.
     - Otherwise, reloads your last game.
-    - Ideally can handle resolve multiple clients.
+    - Can handle multiple clients.
 3/ Client clicks on a grid, POST to server.
 4/ Server does minesweeper logic, replies with:
     - win